flatscrew/rasterflow-docs/content/2.operations/render/rectangle.md

 ::adwaita-card
 ---
 alt: Rectangle
-caption: A rectangular source of a fixed size with a solid color
+caption: A rectangular source of a fixed size with a solid color.
 src: /images/operations/gegl-rectangle.png
 ---
 ::